-AAR is an independent provider of services to commercial aviation and government customers worldwide.
-The company was incorporated in 1955 and today has revenues of about $1.6 billion with thousands of employees around the world.
-AAR combines a close-to-the customer model with a full menu of services to help customers operate more efficiently, reduce costs and maintain high levels of quality, service and safety.
+AAR is a liberated provider of services to commercial aviation and government customers globally.
+The corporate was included in 1955 and today has revenues of about $1.6 billion with thousands of employees worldwide.
+AAR combines a close-to-the customer model with a full menu of services to assist customers to operate more efficiently, reduce costs and maintain high levels of quality, service, and safety.

-This article will touch on several of the most pressing technology initiatives for Aerospace and many other industries which include: mobility, data analytics, along with Digital initiatives.
-Other on-going projects at AAR include automated inventory management programs and business intelligence with operational dashboards providing extensive visual displays across the aircraft repair and Supply Chain operations.
+This article will touch on several of the foremost pressing technology initiatives for Aerospace and lots of other industries which include: mobility, data analytics, alongside digital initiatives.
+Other on-going projects at AAR include automated inventory management programs and business intelligence with operational dashboards providing extensive visual displays across the aircraft repair and provide Chain operations.

-The aviation industry is highly regulated, FAA-controlled, driven by data and can be dynamically connected between: OEMs (Original Equipment Manufacturers), Suppliers, Partners, and Customers.
-Various technology and integrated solutions help the airlines compete in the competitive aviation landscape.
-The linkage between the aviation eco-system is connectivity, data sharing, and data collection to improve financial performance, productivity, operational excellence, and most importantly safety of flight.
-Safety of flight and quality are the number one objectives for every worker, company, and airline operator that support the global aerospace industry.
+The aviation industry is much regulated, FAA-controlled, driven by data and may be dynamically connected between OEMs (Original Equipment Manufacturers), Suppliers, Partners, and Customers.
+Various technology and integrated solutions help airlines compete within the competitive aviation landscape.
+The linkage between the aviation eco-system is connectivity, data sharing, and data collection to enhance financial performance, productivity, operational excellence, and most significantly safety of flight.
+Safety of flight and quality is that the favorite objective for each worker, company, and airline operator that supports the worldwide aerospace industry.